 One of my favorite things about my journey with baking has been learning treasured family recipes from my mother.
 Over the years she has passed on recipes and baking dishes that are family favorites and full of meaning.
 Now that I live in another state, I often reach for the family recipes to bring me a bit of home when I’m feeling homesick.

 So, I thought I would share one of my mother’s favorite recipes that brings me so much joy to make.
-Her Chocolate Meringue Pie has been a go-to at most family events and holiday meals.
+Between this chocolate meringue pie and her cheesy hashbrown casserole, she typically has the fan favorite dishes at most family events and holiday meals.
 When she saw that I loved baking, this recipe was one of the first that she passed on to me.
 As a teenager, anytime I wanted to do something special for my momma, I would make this pie for her.
+It was a big inspiration for my Chocolate Peanut Butter Ice Cream Pie recipe too!

 It’s a super simple recipe consisting of a pre-made crust, a silky chocolate filling, and fluffy meringue on top.
 While it may look like a complicated and “fancy” dessert, it’s actually one of the easier recipes you’ll find out there.